Illinois Gun & Firearm Whitetail Hunts

 Those same traditions are being carried on at Heartland Lodge.
 Gun season is a very special time at Heartland.
 The evening meal and orientation meeting the night before is filled with anticipation and excitement.
 Many whitetail hunters will be hunting the same properties that Gary’s family did for generations.
 Most importantly are the new traditions that are being developed with fathers and sons, grandpas and grandsons, and friends that will last a lifetime.

 Illinois’ first gun season always falls in November on the weekend before Thanksgiving.
 Opening day is on a Friday and the season ends on Sunday.
 These three days normally fall during the peak of the rut, creating some exciting days in the stand!
 Illinois’ second gun season always falls the weekend after Thanksgiving weekend (normally the first weekend in December.)
 The second gun season starts on a Thursday and ends on the Sunday.
 If colder weather moves in, this hunt can be very productive for large whitetail bucks, plus you get an extra day of hunting.
-You can use approved shotguns, muzzleloaders and pistols during the first two firearm seasons.
+You can use approved shotguns, muzzleloaders and pistols during the first two firearm seasons (No rifles).
 Archery hunting is not allowed during these firearm seasons.

 Illinois’ muzzleloader-only season falls on the weekend following the second gun season.
 This season starts on Friday and ends on Sunday.
 Only approved muzzleloaders are allowed.
 You can archery hunt during the muzzleloader-only season when you have an Illinois archery permit.